mlr-org/mlr3extralearners/paper/paper.md

 At its core, the `mlr3extralearners` package provides a standardized interface for machine learning and connects many R packages implementing machine learning algorithms into a unified framework.
 The package currently wraps **85 different learning algorithms** from many different R packages, for tasks such as classification, regression, and survival analysis.
 This enables users to seamlessly access and utilize these learners directly within their workflows.
-It also facilitates large-scale empirical benchmark experiments, leveraging the `mlr3` framework's parallelization and optimization capabilities  [@benchlargescale].
+It also facilitates large-scale empirical benchmark experiments, leveraging the `mlr3` framework's parallelization and optimization capabilities [@benchlargescale] as well as enabling efficient hyperparameter tuning [@bischl2023].
 An overview of all `mlr3` learners, including those introduced through `mlr3extralearners`, is available on the [mlr3 website](https://mlr-org.com/learners.html).

 Beyond accessibility, `mlr3extralearners` also allows `mlr3` users and package developers to easily add their own learners to the ecosystem.